Cham0i/SecPlus/README.md

 - Impersonation: Pretending to be someone else (See "Catch me if you can" the 2002 movie)
 - Watering Hole Attack: Legitimate website that target victim visits often which is infected with malware by hacker
 - Typosquatting/ URL Hijacking: Making a URL similar to a legitimate website to trick a victim into a fake website.
 For example, Amazon.com vs Amaz0n.com
 - Pre-texting: Formulating a fake scenario to trick a target into thinking a request is legitimate, or gain sympathy to bend rules.
-[Example](https://youtu.be/lc7scxvKQOo?si=9eP6g3n60LvsQP1m&t=47)
+[Watch this hacker pretend to be the target's wife](https://youtu.be/lc7scxvKQOo?si=9eP6g3n60LvsQP1m&t=47)

 Influence Campaigns use hybrid warefare, which is the use of politics, culture, social media, cyberspace, etc. in war